PaperMC/docs/docs/paper/dev/api/folia-support.md

 - [Async Scheduler](#async-scheduler)
 - [Entity Scheduler](#entity-scheduler)

-When using these schedulers when running on Paper, they will be internally handled to provide the same functionality as if you were running Folia.
+If you use these schedulers when running Paper, they will be internally handled to provide the same functionality as if you were running Folia.

 ### Global Scheduler